Wade Hampton Frost

 He was the first resident lecturer at the Johns Hopkins School of Hygiene and Public Health and was later professor of epidemiology.
 Frost served as Chair of the Department of Epidemiology from 1919 until 1938 and served as Dean of the School from 1931 until 1934.
 His work included studies of the epidemiology of poliomyelitis, influenza, diphtheria, and tuberculosis.

 In 1906, Frost assisted in the first successful arrest of a yellow fever epidemic in the United States.
 He also helped field investigations regarding typhoid outbreaks and water pollution by applying his knowledge of microbiology laboratory techniques.
-Frost's personal life is rarely touched on, but one of the presumed reasons that he focused on tuberculosis was because he was diagnosed with incipient pulmonary tuberculosis when he was in his thirties.
-He had to spend several months in a sanatorium when diagnosed.
+Frost studying tuberculosis may have been influenced by his own diagnosis with incipient pulmonary tuberculosis in his thirties, which required a prolonged stay in a sanatorium.

+He published 57 scientific papers throughout his career.
 He is often considered the father of modern epidemiology.

+Death

-Frost's bibliography consists of 57 scientific publications.He died in Baltimore, Maryland on May 1, 1938, of esophageal cancer.
+He died in Baltimore, Maryland on May 1, 1938, of esophageal cancer.